SilkePilon/Voyager/README.md

 ## Minecraft Instance Install

-Voyager depends on Minecraft game.
-You need to install Minecraft game and set up a Minecraft instance.
+Voyager depends on Minecraft.
+You need to install Minecraft and set up a Minecraft (1.19 is tested and works. but newer and older versions should also work) instance.

 Follow the instructions in [Minecraft Login Tutorial](installation/minecraft_instance_install.md) to set up your Minecraft Instance.

-## Fabric Mods Install
+## Fabric Mods Install (OPTIONAL)

 You need to install fabric mods to support all the features in Voyager.
 Remember to use the correct Fabric version of all the mods.